hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     The 'cauchy_schwarz' excitation generator generates excitations using an upper bound for the value of the Hamiltonian matrix element.
 This involves some precalcalated alias tables, but should reduce both noise and shoulder heights.
-Only available for the UEG.
+Only available for the UEG and read_in systems, and in the latter it does not currently use symmetry information.

+    The 'cauchy_schwarz_orderM' uses a more refined upper bound for the Hamiltonian matrix elements, but which requires O(Number of basis functions) for each particle being spawned from.

 ``pattempt_single``
     type: float.